pixelcanopy/woocommerce-facebook-checkout-url/README.txt

 **Important Notice**

 If Facebook is passing random Content ID's in the url, you will have to MANUALLY UPDATE every single you product on your site with the custom field "facebook_content_id".
-Every.
-Single.
-Product.
 (Thanks, Zuck!)
 To add Facebook Content IDs to your products:

 **Method 1 - Individual Product Edit:**
-1. Go to Products → All Products
+1. On your site dashboard, go to Products → All Products
 2. Click "Edit" on any product
 3. Scroll to the "General" tab
 4. Look for the "Facebook Content ID" field